sorpaas/flow/README.md

 Elapsed time: 29.413 sec
 ```

-Connect to the nREPL using your favourite Clojure tools (Emacs' cider, for
+Connect to the nREPL using your favorite Clojure tools (Emacs' cider, for
 example).
 If you don't have one installed, simply run this command:

 ```